Ruminations of an Old Man

 118 segments

-So, @ 1 ft per segment, our bridge is 118 ft wide
+@ 1 ft per segment, our bridge is 118 ft wide

-Highway lanes are usually 12’ wide, so that’s 9.8 lanes (pretty close to the width of a 10 lane highway)
+Highway lanes are usually 12’ wide, so that’s 9.8 lanes (pretty darn close 10)

 So, with all the trees we cut, we could build a 10 lane wide bridge to the moon, every single year..!
+Or we could build a 100 lane wide highway around the globe.

 Feedback